artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > turn as the days turn...
 > as the father of men and gods makes each day dawn.
 > ~ (18.130--7)

+## Similes

+When Odysseus reaches Phaeacia after swimming for two days:

+> Then when Dawn with her lovely locks brought on
+> the third day, the wind fell in an instant,
+> all glazed to a dead calm, and Odysseus,
+> scanning sharply, raised high by a groundswell,
+> looked up and saw it---landfall, just ahead.
+> Joy ... warm as they joy that children feel
+> when they see their father's life dawn again,
+> one who's lain on a sickbed racked with torment,
+> wasting away, slowly, under some angry power's onslaught---
+> So warm, Odysseus' joy when he saw that shore, those trees,
+> as he swam on, anxious to plant his feet on sold ground again.
+> ~ (5.390--9)

 *All quotations are taken from Robert Fagle's 1996 excellent translation of the* Odyssey. *Line numbers are approximate.*